 Food of all kinds is available in the Philippines and you will find local delicacies vying with the best of world cuisines at all kind of restaurants.
 In the night most areas come alive thanks to the bars, clubs, karaoke bars and eateries and you can go bar hopping as most places are clustered together.

 Unless you are having minor treatments, you should plan your holiday sightseeing before surgery as you may not be enthusiastic or as active after surgery.

 Major tourist destinations in the country, like Manila, Mactan-Cebu and Clark, are serviced by international airports.
 A total of 70 airports dot in the region and if you cannot find an international flight, you will certainly be able to book a local flight from the closest international airport.

 The actual time to reach your destination will vary and depend on the number of stopovers and the layover time.
 As the Philippines is relatively small, even if you take local flights they will be of short duration.
-Approximate flight time to reach the country from different destinations is
+The approximate flight time to reach the country from different destinations is: